What is your Language? (Select to translate)

 Today there are several routes to becoming a yacht designer through formal training.
 Basically these divide into home study courses and residential class room courses.
 YDS is one of only two schools teaching distance learning students (the other school is Westlawn Institute of Marine Technology) and an added advantages is that the courses at YDS are taught by practicing designers.

-- Naval Architecture with a Specialty in Yacht & Small Craft Design: To complete the course requires about the same amount of work as the courses for one's major at a four year college or university.
+- Degree Program in Naval Architecture with a Specialty in Yacht & Small Craft Design: To complete the course requires about the same amount of work as the courses for one's major at a four year college or university.
 However, you proceed at your own pace.
 Most students should expect to take four years but of course the determined student may well be able to reduce this time, just as they often can at a university.

 - Computer Assisted Design Course: This brief curriculum is now the most common entry point for most students to their studies with YDS before tackling the Yacht Design School main curriculum in yacht and small craft naval architecture and not a formal prerequisite.
 It is intended to teach the use of the Rhino CAD package in yacht and small craft naval architecture as thoroughly as possible.